In this article

-I've always have a soft spot for games– we talked earlier about World Of Warcraft's referral program, for example.
+I've always had a soft spot for games– we talked earlier about World Of Warcraft's referral program, for example.

 Games are interesting because they're very "pure".
 People play them if they're fun, and they don't play them if they're not fun.
 In contrast, a B2B offering might be a lot more complicated– you might dislike using a service but be forced to use it anyway because of some reasons beyond your control.